 What is the cost?

 Our peer models pay 10 monthly tuition payments in the amount of $255.00.
-The first payment will be due on 04/28/2017 which is applied to September tuition.
-Subsequent payments will be due the first of every month with the last payment being due on 5/1/18.
-This is not reduced based on need.
+The first payment will be due on 03/23/2018 which is applied to September tuition.
+Subsequent payments will be due the first of every month with the last payment being due on 5/1/19.
+Tuition is not prorated for absences, family vacation etc.

 Does the district provide transportation?